Difference between electrical and electronics (2024)

 Other than that, the following are the main key points that separate electronics from electrical engineering.
 Some of you may not understand it at this stage, and that is ok.

-• The nature of voltages and current in electrical is AC while it is DC for electronics
+- The voltage and current in electrical is AC while it is DC for electronics

-• We have the programming ability in electronics like we can design a system that follows our rules while we cannot program in electrical
+- We have the programming ability in electronics but we cannot program in electrical

-• We work with RF and microwave circuits in electronics, but we don’t work with this in electrical.
+- We work with RF and microwave circuits in electronics, but in electrical we don’t work with this.

 Thank you and have a grateful life.